 Reading courses are ordinarily not part of a student’s program until the second year.

-Course information may be found in the Courses of Instruction offered by the Faculty of Arts and Sciences as well as in the course catalogues published by Harvard’s other professional schools, including the official catalog of the Graduate School of Design.
-These publications are available online.
+Course information may be found in the current Courses of Instruction offered by the Faculty of Arts and Sciences as well as in the course catalogues printed by Harvard’s other professional Schools, including the GSD catalog.
+These publications are also available online.

-(1) General Knowledge of the Field: The PhD is an academic degree, but holders of the PhD in the design fields may be interacting with scholars and professionals in other fields.
-The PhD program prepares its graduates for teaching in a range of institutions of higher education (including liberal art colleges, research universities, and professional schools).
-Therefore, in addition to academic requirements, it is expected that every PhD student possess general knowledge of the basic skills of architecture, landscape architecture, and urban design.
+The PhD is an academic degree, but holders of the PhD in the design fields may be interacting with scholars and professionals.
+The PhD program prepares its graduates for teaching in a range of institutions of higher education (including liberal art colleges, research universities, and professional schools) Therefore, in addition to academic requirements, it is expected that every PhD student possess general knowledge of the basic skills of architecture, landscape architecture, and urban design.

-(4) Languages: Candidates for the PhD degree must normally have a reading knowledge of at least one language other than English in which there is broad and important literature related to their field or major subject.
+Candidates for the degree in architecture must normally have a reading knowledge of at least one languages other than English in which there is broad and important literature related to their field or major subject.
 Every student must have a level of quantitative skills appropriate for research in the major subject.

 Master of Arts (AM)

 The department does not admit candidates for a terminal AM degree.
-PhD candidates, after having completed eight half-courses with satisfactory grades, may apply for a master’s degree.
+PhD candidates, after having completed eight four-credit courses with satisfactory grades, may apply for a master’s degree.
 The degree may also be offered to students unable to complete the PhD.

 Students are expected to take the general examination in the fifth term of residence, and no later than one year after completion of the required coursework.
 The examination, which is given only during the fall and spring terms of the academic year, tests the student’s mastery of the general field of scholarship, specific interpretive problems within that field, and their ability to research and write a dissertation.